 Volatiles, aromatic and intriguing, brought to life in the roasting process, continue their migration into the ether.
 After three weeks most beans will not have much volatiles remaining.
 The only way we can ensure you get your beans at their delicious best, we roast daily with the roast date clearly marked on the bags.

-Roasting coffee isn’t a mere matter of putting green beans into the roaster and taking them out when they’re brown.
+Roasting coffee is not merely a matter of putting green beans into the roaster and taking them out when they are brown.
 Green beans vary in density and moisture content.
 These variations have enormous impact on the beans’ ability to absorb heat, and hence their progress in the roast.
 There is also the overriding element of intent: what inherent qualities in this coffee does the roaster wish to highlight?
-As such, we are not bound to a particular, and potentially limiting, style of roasting.
+As such, we are not bound to a particular, and potentially limiting the style of roasting.